 Travel Safety Tips for the Holiday Season

-November and December are some of the busiest months on highways and interstates throughout the country.
-The vast majority of people are travelling to visit with family and friends during the holidays.
-Due to more cars being on the road and adverse weather conditions, there are more opportunities for car accidents to occur.
-Safety should be a major concern for all motorists this time of year.
-The following travel safety tips may reduce your chances of being involved in an auto accident during the holidays.
+November and December are among the busiest months on highways and interstates nationwide.
+The vast majority of people are travelling to visit family and friends during the holidays.
+With more cars on the road and adverse weather conditions, there are more opportunities for car accidents.
+Safety should be a significant concern for all motorists this time of year.
+The following travel safety tips may help reduce your risk of an auto accident during the holidays.

 Get Enough Sleep: Drunk and Drowsy Driving Are Similar